elifesciences/elife-xpub/docs/developing/ui-component-testing.md

 ## Browsers to check

-It doesn't have to look exactly the same in every browser, but it should look similar and work properly in current versions of these evergreen browsers:
+It doesn't have to look exactly the same in every browser, but it should look similar and work properly in current versions of these browsers:

 ### Desktop